Rest and Meal Break Violations

 You and your family deserve tailored advice delivered with compassion.
 Let us guide you through your options so you can move forward with your life.
 We are happy to travel to meet with you if you cannot make it to our offices.
 Hablamos español.

 While federal law outlines the conditions under which employers must pay employees for breaks, California law goes further and requires employers to give employees breaks when workers meet certain conditions.
-Not paying employees for the necessary break times or not even providing employees with these breaks in the first place constitutes as a violation of the law – and creates grounds for filing a legal claim.
+Not paying employees for the necessary break times or not even providing employees with these breaks in the first place constitutes a violation of the law – and creates grounds for filing a legal claim.

-Why Choose Us as Your Lawyer
+Why Choose Us As Your Lawyer

 When your rights as an employee are at stake, the attorneys at Rafii & Associates, P.C. can help you protect them.
 We have familiarity with all aspects of employment law, including those regarding rest and meal break violations.
 When you entrust your case to us, you’re working with attorneys who:

 - Have successfully recovered more than $100 million for our clients through settlements and offers